-• With DRC and JRC approval, on-grade interim parking may be allowed if weather delays asphalt or concrete paving.
+With DRC and JRC approval, on-grade interim parking may be allowed if weather delays asphalt or concrete paving.
 It must be landscaped and paved with an all -weather material.
 Internal parking lot landscaping is not required for interim parking areas, but perimeter landscape treatments shall be consistent with the landscape requirements for permanent parking lots.
+Interim parking lots shall be limited to 1 year (12 months with 2-6 month extensions) of use.